Towards a Uniform Theory of Effectful State Machines: Deterministic Moore Automata, Coalgebraicaly

-It is well-known that Moore automata, i.e.~\emph{finite} $\Lfun$-coalgebras, can be characterized in terms of the formal power series occurring as their trace semantics (see e.g.~\cite{Rutten03}). \begin{defn}[Rational power series] A formal power series $\sigma$ is called \emph{rational} if the set $\{\partial_w(\sigma)\mid w\in A^*\}$ is finite. \end{defn} \begin{prop} A formal power series is accepted by a Moore automaton if and only if it is rational. \end{prop} \begin{rem} Rational formal power series as the semantics of precisely the finite $\Lfun$-coalgebras are a special instance of a general coalgebraic phenomenon~\cite{JirAdamekMiliusEtAl06,Milius10}.
+Regular formal power series as the semantics of precisely the finite $\Lfun$-coalgebras are a special instance of a general coalgebraic phenomenon~\cite{JirAdamekMiliusEtAl06,Milius10}.
 Let $F$ be any finitary endofunctor on $\Set$.
-Define the set $\varrho F$ to be the union of images of all \emph{finite} $F$-coalgebras $(X,f:X\to FX)$ under the final morphism $\hat f:X\to\nu F$.
-Then $\varrho F$ is a subcoalgebra of $\nu F$ with an isomorphic transition structure map called the \emph{rational fixpoint} of $F$.
+Define the set $\varrho F$ to be the union of images of all \emph{finite} $F$-coalgebras $(X,f:X\to FX)$ under their respective unique homomorphisms $\widehat f:X\to\nu F$.
+Then $\varrho F$ is a subcoalgebra of $\nu F$ with an isomorphic transition structure map; $\varrho F$ is therefore called the \emph{rational fixpoint} of $F$.
 It is (up to isomorphism) uniquely determined by either of the two following universal properties: (1)~as an $F$-coalgebra it is the final locally finite coalgebra and (2)~as an $F$-algebra it is the initial iterative algebra.
-We refer to~\cite{JirAdamekMiliusEtAl06} for more details. \end{rem}
+We refer to~\cite{JirAdamekMiliusEtAl06,Milius10} for details. \end{remark} The characteristic property of regular formal power series can be used as a definitional principle.
+In fact, given a regular power series $\sigma$ and assuming that $A=\{a_1,\ldots,a_n\}$, we can view $\{\sigma_1,\ldots,\sigma_k\}=\{\partial_w(\sigma)\mid w\in A^*\}$ as a formal solution of a system of recursive equations of the form